Luzyla/clase14-homework/README.md

 Por favor, se amable, estos son mis primeros pasos!

 ## Spoile Alert!
-### English: Too many pop-ups!
+### English: You'll need the console to see "the magic"!
-### Español: Muchas ventanas emergentes!
+### Español: Vas a necesitar la consola para ver "la magia"!

-## Index.html
+## Index / Índice
 ### English:
-If you open URL, you'll watch a list with links to every one exercise.
+If you open the URL, you'll watch a list with links to every one exercise.

 ### Español:
 Si abrís la URL, vas a ver una lista linkeada a cada uno de los ejercicios.